-Leisure reading is on a serious decline—is that grounds for serious worry?
+Leisure reading is on a serious decline.
+Is that grounds for serious concern?

 “The share of Americans who read for pleasure on a given day,” data wonk Christopher Ingraham explains in the Washington Post, “has fallen by more than 30 percent since 2004.”
 His figures are based on material drawn from the latest American Time Use Survey from the Bureau of Labour Statistics.
 “In 2004,” Ingraham continues, “roughly 28 percent of Americans age 15 and older read for pleasure on a given day.
 Last year, the figure was about 19 percent.”

-How’s that?
-People are getting their story-shot right now not just from books but also from TV and movies, and also, unexpectedly and increasingly, even from audiobooks.
+People today get their stories not just from books but also from TV, movies, and even audiobooks.
 Jack Malvern from The Times explains, “The value of the audiobook market increased from £12 million in 2013 to £31 million last year, according to the Publishers Association.”
 People are listening more and more, just like the Greeks did to Homer.
 And Michael Kozlowski, the Editor in Chief of Good e-Reader, reckons, “Audiobooks are the fastest growing segment in the digital publishing industry.
-The United States continues to be the biggest market for the audio format and in 2017; there was over $2.5 billion dollars in sales, which is a slight increase from the $2.1 billion generated in 2016.
+The United States continues to be the biggest market for the audio format and in 2017, there was over $2.5 billion dollars in sales, which is a slight increase from the $2.1 billion generated in 2016.
 Michelle Cobb of the Audiobook Publishers Association stated, ‘26% of the US population has listened to an audiobook in the last 12 months’.”